 Program Mission: The cooperative Radiologic Technology Program at Southwest Virginia Community College is dedicated to serve students from southwest Virginia and east Tennessee.
 The Program will provide a quality educational experience in the art and science of radiologic technology and help the students succeed, both academically and clinically, as entry-level radiographers.
 It is the Program’s aim to provide a sound foundation for our students towards building a rewarding professional career, and an opportunity to qualify as a valued contributing member in the healthcare team for our region.
 Contact us at: sw.edu

-Accreditation: This program is fully accredited by the Joint Review Committee for Radiologic Technology Education (JRCERT), 20 North Wacker Drive, Suite 2850, Chicago, Illinois, 60606-3182, phone (312)704-5300.
+Accreditation: This program is fully accredited, with an 8 year award, by the Joint Review Committee for Radiologic Technology Education (JRCERT), 20 North Wacker Drive, Suite 2850, Chicago, Illinois, 60606-3182, phone (312)704-5300.
 You may also contact JRCERT at firstname.lastname@example.org or at www.jrcert.org.
 Detailed Program Effectiveness Data is available from the link on the right side of the page.
 The JRCERT also publishes program effectiveness data, available at https://portal.jrcertaccreditation.org/accredited-educational-programs/details/3fdeb5d1-39bf-4da8-8aff-0f5fe1a817a0

 Occupational Objectives: Employment opportunities for well-trained registered radiographer are available in hospitals, clinics, education, industry, government agencies, and private offices.

 Admission Requirements: In addition to the general admission requirements to the College, applicants must be high school graduates, or equivalent, and must reflect “C” average.
 A cumulative GPA of 2.0 must be achieved on all college work.